FallDownTheSystem/modern-js/src/pages/new-es-features.md

 [MDN: Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)

 #### Object literal extensions
-Objects properties have some new syntax, their keys can be declared using shorthands and using computed names.
+With some new syntactic sugar for objects, an object's keys can now be declared using shorthands and computed names.

 ```js ln
 // Shorthand property names